Frequently Asked Questions

 15. Does LAMDA offer Music/Musical Theatre courses?

 LAMDA does not offer any full-time Music or Musical Theatre courses.
-We do run an Introduction to Musical Theatre Short Course each summer.
-Click here for more information.

 We also believe that musicality is a key element of a comprehensive acting training and singing is part of all of our full-time acting courses.

 16. Do I need to be able to sing to get into LAMDA?